 The Pass-Through Certificates may not be suitable investments for you.
 The Pass-Through Certificates are complex securities.
 You, alone or together with your financial advisor, need to understand the risks of your investment.
-In this regard, you need to be able to analyze the information in this Offering Circular, the related offering documents and the Incorporated Documents, as well as the economic, interest rate and other factors that may affect your investment, such as your specific financial situation and your views on possible and likely interest rate and economic scenarios.
+You need to be able to analyze the information in the related offering documents and the Incorporated Documents, as well as the economic, interest rate and other factors that may affect your investment.
 You also need to understand the terms of the Pass-Through Certificates and any investment restrictions that may apply to you.
 Because each investor has different investment needs and different risk tolerances, you should consult your own financial, legal, accounting and tax advisors to determine if the Pass-Through Certificates are suitable investments for you.
 If you require a definite payment stream, or a single payment on a specific date, the Pass-Through Certificates are not suitable investments for you.
 If you purchase Pass-Through Certificates, you need to have enough financial resources to bear all of the risks related to your investment.